-RECOMMENDATIONS (4 th EDITION) COMPLY EXPLANATION Principle 1: Lay solid foundations for management and ov ersight Recommendation 1.1 A listed entity should have and disclose a board charter which sets out the respective roles and responsibilities of the Board, its Chair and management and includes a description of those matters expressly reserved to the Board and those delegated to management.
-Yes The Company's Corporate Governance Policies set out the specific responsibilities of the Board, requirements as to the Board's composition, the roles and responsibilities of the Chairman and Company Secretary, the establishment, operation and management of Board Committees, Directors' access to Company records and information, details of the Board's relationship with management, details of the Board's performance review and details of the Board's disclosure policy.
+Principle 1: Lay Solid Foundations for Management and Oversight

+A listed entity should have and disclose a board charter setting out:

+- (a) the respective roles and responsibilities of its board and management; and - (b) those matters expressly reserved to the board and those delegated to management.

+The Company's Corporate Governance Policies set out the specific responsibilities of the Board, requirements as to the Board's composition, the roles and responsibilities of the Chairman and Company Secretary, the establishment, operation and management of Board Committees, Directors' access to Company records and information, details of the Board's relationship with management, details of the Board's performance review and details of the Board's disclosure policy.
 A copy of the Company's Corporate Governance Policies are available on the Company's website.

-Recommendation 1.2 A listed entity should: (a) undertake appropriate checks before appointing a Director or senior executive, or putting someone forward as a Director; and Yes (a) The Company has guidelines for the appointment and selection of the Board in its Corporate Governance Policies.
+- (a) undertake appropriate checks before appointing a director or senior executive or putting someone forward for election as a director; and - (b) provide security holders with all material information in its possession relevant to a decision on whether or not to elect or re-elect a director.

+The Company has guidelines for the appointment and selection of the Board in its Corporate Governance Policies.
 The Company's Corporate Governance Policies require that prior to appointing a Director or recommending a new candidate for election as a Director that appropriate checks are undertaken as to the person's character, experience, education, criminal record and bankruptcy history.
-The Company will continue to undertake these checks in the future prior
+The Company will continue to undertake these checks in the future prior to appointing a Director or recommending a new candidate for election as a Director or recommending a new candidate for election as a Director.